Every time I go abroad, I always try to learn a few basic words and phrases.

 This said, salut (it means both hi and bye depending on the context) is a better choice when talking to friends, family, and people you know well.

-How to say thank you and you’re welcome in French
+French phrases to say thank you and you’re welcome

 Here is a word you probably already know.
 Merci simply means thank you and can be used in any situation even though you may want to use other words and phrases to add more nuance.